-Hello, I’m Karen K. Hugg (pronounced “Hewg”), a writer and gardener in the Seattle area.
-I was born into a Polish family and raised in a very Polish neighborhood in Chicago before moving to the Pacific Northwest in 1992 after graduate school.
+I was born into a Polish family and raised in a very Polish neighborhood in Chicago before I finished graduate school and moved to the Pacific Northwest.
+(The giant trees here enchanted me.)
 I worked as an editor for several years, first at small print publications and then hi-tech places like Microsoft and Amazon.
 The highlight of that time was working and living in Paris while helping to launch Amazon.fr.